ROLE: UX LEAD / YEAR: 2020 / CLIENT: FORD

 USER JOURNEY MAPUSER JOURNEY MAP

-Workshop day 2: Imagine the future
+Workshop day 2: imagine the future

 • Customer experience mapping workshop (part 2).